VladBrok/navigatio/README.md

 ## Introduction

-If you use a terminal and you need to move between directories frequently, then this application is for you!
-Define aliases and use them to quickly navigate between directories.
+If you use a **terminal** and you need to move between directories frequently, then this application is for you!
+Define aliases and use them to **quickly navigate between directories**. \
 If you accidentally used the wrong command, don't worry.
 The cancellation command `nav -u` will take care of this!

 ## Features

-- Create aliases for directories and navigate to them quickly
+- **Create aliases** for directories and **navigate to them quickly**
-- Cancel previous actions
+- **Cancel** previous actions

 ## Installation